DJ Hype

-Kevin Ford (born 1968), better known as DJ Hype, is a British jungle and drum and bass producer and DJ.
+Kevin Ford (born May 1968), better known as DJ Hype, is a British jungle and drum and bass producer and DJ.

 Biography

-Hype first became involved in music as a teenager in 1982, assisting PJ and Smiley with their sound system Heatwave in East London, which evolved into Shut Up and Dance.
+Hype first became involved in music as a teenager in 1982, assisting PJ and Smiley with their sound system Heatwave in South London, which evolved into Shut Up and Dance.

 Hype began producing in 1989, engineering and co-producing tracks (including "Exorcist" and "The Bee") for Kickin'Records, Strictly Underground and Suburban Base.
 UK garage producer Wookie remembers that Hype worked with The Scientist on "The Bee" to create one of the first jungle tunes to hit big, following "£10 to Get In" by Shut Up and Dance in 1989.
 Around this time, Hype hosted a show on the London pirate radio station Fantasy FM, and he was famed for his mixing and scratching skills.

 Suburban Base released Hype's track "Shot in the Dark" that made the UK Singles Chart in 1993.
 By 1994, he had become a big name in the breakbeat hardcore and jungle raves - landing awards for Best Male DJ and Best Radio DJ (in 1994 and 1995 respectively) at the UK's Hardcore Awards, and hosting a show on the legal station Kiss 100.